 - Long-form articles and summary forms

-The first two are quite effective when it comes to attracting visitors.
+The first two are quite effective and attracting visitors.
 People love visuals.
 If you add visuals with information, you can achieve up to 80% of the intended learning outcomes.
 The only other thing the person would want is to feel the product.

 At Premium Article Writers, we offer the article/infographic combo to our clients at their request.
 We also provide slide summaries, transcription for real estate videos, and video scripts.